gnusey/runorder/README.md

 ### Overview

-Go package for determining the concurrent run order of jobs defined in a map of string slices.
+Go package for determining the concurrent run order of jobs defined in a map of string slices; where the keys of the map represent the jobs and the values represent the jobs dependencies.

 ### Usage